MPh-py/MPh/docs/ReadMe.md

 ﻿## Documentation source

 The documentation hosted on Read-the-Docs is built from this folder.
-As Read-the-Docs does not parse `pyproject.toml`, the requirement declaration for a documentation build is duplicated here in `requirements.txt`.
 The start page corresponds to `index.md`.
+The build process is configured in `.readthedocs.yaml` in the project root folder.